Inflect logo

 Power Analysis

-Average Cost Of Power: The industrial electricity rate in Huntsville is approximately $0.07/kWh as of September 2025.
-This positions the market as one of the most affordable in the nation for power.
-This low rate directly reduces the total cost of ownership for high-density compute and storage deployments.
+Average Cost Of Power Industrial electricity rates in Huntsville are approximately $0.07/kWh as of September 2025, among the lowest in the nation.
+This significant cost advantage directly reduces the total cost of ownership for high-density compute and storage deployments.

 Market Access, Business & Tax Climate